 - access and interpret available information accurately and comprehensively

 - document research findings concisely and clearly for distribution purposes.

 You must successfully complete all three tasks to be deemed competent in this unit.

-For this Assessment Task you are required to demonstrate your knowledge by completing of the financial industry by completing a number of short answer and multiple choice questions.
-This task will be class based on a writing activity.
+For this Assessment Task you are required to demonstrate knowledge of the financial planning industry by completing a written task provided by your tutor.

-Part A of the assessment task you are required to research and develop strategies based on a case study covering topics you from week 1 to week 10.
-Part A is group work.
+For this assessment task you are required to research and develop strategies based on a case study covering topics covered in all subject areas, financial planning, insurance, superannuation and investments.

-For thisassessment task you need to undertake an open book in class assessment based on all the material covered in this course weeks 1 - 14.
+For this assessment task you need to undertake a open book class based assessment that covers all the material covered this course.